SpongePowered/SpongeDocs/source/plugin/placeholders/creatingtokens.rst

   must also be unique.

 :javadoc:`PlaceholderParser` objects take a :javadoc:`PlaceholderContext` object which contains the context of the request and returns a :javadoc:`Text` based on that context.
-Information that the ``PlaveholderContext`` may contain includes:
+Information that the ``PlaceholderContext`` may contain includes:

 * An associated object, such as a :javadoc:`Player`